GarethIW/LDEngine/README.md

 I'll take a look at any PRs submitted - just remember that the idea is to keep the engine flexible!

+Send me a tweet [@garethiw](http://twitter.com/garethiw), and throw out a tweet linking this repo if you like it/use it!

 Building
 --------